gatsbyjs/gatsby/docs/docs/sourcing-from-seams-cms.md

 This will return the title, content, author name, and categories for each blog post.

-### Generating a blog post page
+## Generating a blog post page

-Now you can create a simple site with just one page holding all blog posts.
+You can create a simple site with just one page holding all blog posts.
 You can do this by creating a template blog index file at `src/templates/blog-index.js` with the following content:

 ```javascript:title=src/templates/blog-index.js
 import React from "react"